 Metrics to track:

-Set up alerts for anomalies (sudden drop in delivery rate, spike in spam complaints).
+Set up alerts for anything odd, like a sudden drop in delivery rate or a spike in spam complaints.

 How to Send Transactional Emails

-Sending transactional emails requires technical implementation.
-Here are the main approaches:
+Sending transactional emails takes some setup.
+Here are the main ways to do it.

 1. Transactional Email Service Providers